JoyalPeter/Project-Tracker/README.md

-# Take Home Challenge
+# Project Tracker

 ## Description

 This project is a web application built with React and Material-UI for the frontend and Node.js for the backend.
-It uses mysql as database It provides features such as user authentication, project management, task management, and the ability to export project data as GitHub secret gists.
+It uses MySQL as database.
+It provides features such as user authentication, project management, task management, and the ability to export project data as GitHub secret gists.

 ## Setup